 With this in mind, you could expect to save roughly £140 per year on an electric van compared to a petrol or diesel van.

 There are also minimal fuel costs, with electricity being cheaper per mile than diesel or petrol.

-And real-life testing suggests high quality traction batteries will probably have at least 80% of their initial capacity after seven to 10 years.
+And real-life testing suggests high-quality traction batteries should probably have at least 80% of their initial capacity after seven to 10 years.

 A van benefit charge is applied when an employee is given a van for private use.